brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 image:  '/images/aconcagua0.jpeg'
 tags:   [Mountaineering]
 ---
 This is my story from a mountain designed to wear people down.
 Aconcagua is a world away from the lush slopes of [Kilimanjaro](kilimanjaro).
 This is a place of dust, rock, thin air, and relentless winds that make every task harder.
-The climb has a success rate of 30%, so I put in months of preparation to control what I could and hopefully be on the right side of those odds.
+The climb has a success rate of 30%, so I put in months of preparation to control what I could, and put myself on the right side of those odds.

-I learned that fitness is only the baseline on Aconcagua.
-The real challenge is surviving the accumulation of small things; dehydration, poor sleep, appetite loss, headaches, wind, boredom and the slow mental grind of functioning for weeks with limited oxygen.
-It humbled me more than any mountain before it, but also taught me more than any expedition I've done.
+Fitness isn't everything on Aconcagua.
+It's how you deal with the accumulation of small things.
+Dehydration, poor sleep, appetite loss, headaches, wind, boredom and the mental grind of weeks with limited oxygen.
+It humbled me beyond anything I had ever done, but taught me a lot about myself at the same time.

+The climb took 15 days through some of the hottest, coldest and windiest conditions I had ever faced.
+The base camp has its luxuries, but they don't detract from this being a harsh and inhospitable place.
+There's stress in the challenges, often bringing doubt and uncertainty that can be emotionally taxing.
+Still when I think of the glowing sunsets on the peak, staring up into the silence, I'm reminded how lucky I am to have had this experience.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua03.jpeg">